be-next/Aho-Corasick/README.md

 - An easy to use, adapt and embed object-oriented implementation.
 - An uncommon recursive implementation of calculating failure nodes (definitely needs improvement).
 - A function to convert tree to a DataViz graph file.
-This file can be converted in picture, that should be helpful to understand how the aho-coracick algorithm works.
+This file can be converted in picture, that is helpful to understand how the aho-coracick algorithm works.

 ## Usage